Meet the cast of Honour - TheNewsTrace

 The place have I seen Selva Rasalingham earlier than?
 Rasalingham performed Umar Kazemi in EastEnders, and Barek in Versailles.
 He’s additionally starred in Cursed, Skyfall, The Mummy (as King Menehptre), and The Satan’s Double.

 Honour airs on ITV this September.
-Contact IKWRO Girls’s Rights Organisation for extra details about Honour Based mostly Abuse.
-Should you’re in search of one thing to look at tonight, take a look at our TV Information.
+Contact IKWRO Ladies’s Rights Organisation for extra details about Honour Primarily based Abuse.
+If you happen to’re in search of one thing to look at tonight, take a look at our TV Information.

 Add Comment